Documenting The Statement Of Complaint

 - Clarity regarding employee's specific allegations

-- Policy(ies) that may have been violated
+- Policy(ies) that may have been violated, such as labor law or HIPAA privacy standards.

 - Standard language - at end of statement, just before signature, indicating how statement was created